kernaltrap8/PS3-Linux-Stuff/README.md

 # How to install Petitboot and RedRibbon GNU/Linux
 Its pretty simple to install, really.
 First you'll need two flash drives, and depending on your model, a USB hub.
 And you'll need a keyboard and mouse, obvoiusly.
-Download the Petitboot image for your model, if you dont know what model is a NAND or a NOR, look at this [Table](https://www.psdevwiki.com/ps3/SKU_Models "PS3DevWiki | SKU Models)
+Download the Petitboot image for your model, if you dont know what model is a NAND or a NOR, look at this: https://www.psdevwiki.com/ps3/SKU_Models
 Once you know your models flash type, grab either the `dtbimage.ps3.bin` (NOR) or `dtbimage.ps3.bin.minimal` (NAND).
 Put that on a USB.
 Next, grab the REBUG 4.84.2 REX PUP from the `REBUG` folder in the repo.
 Put that on a USB in `/PS3/UPDATE`.
 Go to the console, and plug the USB into it.
 If you are on REBUG already, skip down to `Installing Petitboot and RedRibbon`.
 If you are on EVILNAT, you will need to enable QA in CFW Tools: `Custom Firmware Tools > COBRA Tools > QA Tools > Enable QA`.
 After its enabled, reboot and go to the System catagory on the XMB, and scroll all the way down.
 Now do this button combo: `L1+L2+R1+R2+L3+DPAD DOWN`.
 Enter Debug Settings and enable `System Update Debug`.
 Once thats done install REBUG as you would any CFW.
 Now that its installed lets get Petitboot and RedRibbon up and running!